What Is PPDA in Football? Meaning, Formula & Pressing Intensity

 16.0+Deep Defensive Shell“Parking the Bus”, Extreme Low BlockNewcastle (Benitez era), Getafe

 This connects directly to our previous guide on Low Block Defense Explained.
-A team playing a low block will almost always have a high PPDA because they invite passes in non-dangerous areas.
+A team playing a low block will almost always have a high PPDA because they invite passes per defensive action in non-dangerous areas.
+The PPDA pressing metric operates on an inverted scale – lower means more intense.

 The Tactical Spectrum: From Klopp to Simeone